 That first time we like to wait until early evening so they don’t roam very far before it begins to get dark.
 If all works according to plan, when it becomes dusk they come back to the coop for the night and we close them in safely.
 Then the next morning we’ll open the coop and allow them to free range during the day & we close them inside the safety of the coop each night.

-That first trip outside the coop we noticed that although they did indeed come back to the coop at dusk just as we had hoped.
+That first trip outside the coop we noticed that they did indeed come back to the coop at dusk just as we had hoped.
 But they didn’t go inside the coop – instead opting to sleep on the ground UNDER the coop.

 We replaced the wire on the doors and figured we’d let them try free ranging again when they learned to roost.
 But I wonder WHY they don’t roost.
 Hummm…

 Then I remembered that the breeder that raised them had kept them in a yard with a covered shelter they shared with the goats.
 She told me she kept their wings clipped so they would stay confined to that open-top yard.
-Perhaps they didn’t have a roost available there, or maybe their clipped wings kept them from flapping up the rungs of a roost.
-For whatever reason, they never learned to roost.
+Clipping their wings keeps them from flying over fence and out of their safe confines.